kypanz/kypanz/README.md

 # What i gonna do this year :
 - learn english to get a certificate
-- finish my roadmap proyect
+- finish my roadmap project